On the trajectory of an individual chosen according to supercritical Gibbs measure in the branching random walk: Introduction

 \section{Introduction}

-A branching random walk on the real line is a point process on $\R$ defined as follow : It starts with a unique individual sitting at the origin, forming the $0^\mathrm{th}$ generation of the process.
-At time $1$, this individual dies and gives birth to children, which are positioned on $\R$ according to a point process law $\mathcal{L}$.
-These children form the $1^\mathrm{th}$ generation.
-Similarly, at each time $n \in \N$, every individual $z$ of the $(n-1)^\mathrm{th}$ generation dies, giving birth to children positioned according to an independent copy of $\calL$ translated from the position of $z$.
+A \emph{branching random walk} on the real line is a particle system on $\R$ defined as follow : It starts with an unique individual sitting at the origin, forming the $0^\mathrm{th}$ generation of the process.
+At time~$1$, this individual dies and gives birth to children, which are positioned on $\R$ according to a point process of law $\mathcal{L}$.
+These children form the $1^\mathrm{st}$ generation.
+Similarly, at each time $n \in \N$, every individual $z$ of the $(n-1)^\mathrm{st}$ generation dies, giving birth to children positioned according to an independent copy of $\calL$ translated from the position of $z$.

 We denote by $\T$ the genealogical tree of the process.
 Obviously $\T$ is a Galton-Watson tree.
-For any individual $z \in \T$, we write $|z|$ for the generation at which $z$ belongs and $V(z) \in \R$ for the position of $z$.
-With these notations, $(V(z),|z|=1)$ has the law of $\calL$.
-The collection of positions $(V(z),z\in \T)$, together with the genealogical information, defines the branching random walk.
+For any individual $z \in \T$, we write $|z|$ for the generation to which $z$ belongs and $V(z) \in \R$ for the position of $z$.
+With these notations, $(V(z),|z|=1)$ has law $\calL$.
+If $z \in \T$, for all $k \leq |z|$, we denote by $z_k$ the ancestor of $z$ alive at generation $k$.
+The collection of positions $(V(z),z\in \T)$, together with the genealogical informations, defines the branching random walk.